BrenPatF/Sandbox/README.md

 * `p_put_lev_action`:  put level for action; if line is put, the minimum line put level is compared to this for writing the action field
 * `p_put_lev_client_info`:  put level for client info; if line is put, the minimum line put level is compared to this for writing the client info field
 * `p_app_info_only_yn`: if 'Y' do not put to table, but set application info only
-* `p_singleton_yn`: if 'Y' designates a `singleton` configuration, meaning only a single log with this setting can be active at a time, and the log id is stored internally, so can be omitted from the put and close methods
 * `p_buff_len`: number of lines that are stored before saving to table; default 100
 * `p_extend_len`: number of elements to extend the buffer by when needed; default 100